What does it mean to be a member of St. Barnabas?

 Joining the Church

-Confirmation or Reception: Baptized Christians coming from another tradition officially join the Episcopal Church through confirmation or reception, which is an opportunity to affirm the baptismal vows made on your behalf if you were baptized as a child.
+Confirmation or Reception: Baptized Christians coming from another tradition officially join the Episcopal Church through confirmation or reception, which is also an opportunity to affirm the baptismal vows made on your behalf if you were baptized as a child.

 Adults and mature teens wishing to be confirmed should plan to attend a series of confirmation classes at the church.
 These classes are scheduled prior to a visit by our bishop who performs the confirmation.